 Keefe, Bruyette & Woods, Inc., as part of its investment banking business, is continually engaged in the valuation of bank and bank holding company securities in connection with acquisitions, negotiated underwritings, secondary distributions of listed and unlisted securities, private placements and valuations for various other purposes.
 As specialists in the securities of banking companies, we have experience in, and knowledge of, the valuation of the banking enterprises.
-In the ordinary course of our business as a broker-dealer, we may, from time to time purchase securities from, and sell securities of Sterling and PNC, and as a market maker in securities, we may from time to time have a long or short position in, and buy or sell, debt or equity securities of Sterling and PNC for our own account and for the accounts of our customers.
+In the ordinary course of our business as a broker-dealer, we may, from time to time purchase securities from, and sell securities to, Sterling and PNC, and as a market maker in securities, we may from time to time have a long or short position in, and buy or sell, debt or equity securities of Sterling and PNC for our own account and for the accounts of our customers.
 To the extent we have any such position as of the date of this opinion it has been disclosed to Sterling.
-We have acted exclusively for the Board of Directors of Sterling in rendering this fairness opinion and will receive a fee from Sterling for our services.
+We have acted exclusively for the Board of Directors of Sterling in rendering this fairness ominion and will receive a fee from Sterling for our services.

-In connection with this opinion, we have reviewed, analyzed and relied upon material bearing upon the financial and operating condition of Sterling and PNC and the Merger, including among other things, the following: (i) the Agreement; (ii) the Annual Reports to Stockholders and Annual Reports on Form 10-K for the three years ended December 31, 2006 of PNC; (iii) certain interim reports to stockholders and Quartery Reports on Form 10-Q of PNC and certain other communications from Sterling and PNC to their respective stockholders; and (v) other financial information concerning the businesses and operations, regulatory relations, financial condition and future prospects of fuer respective companies and such other matters as we have deemed relevant to our inquiry.
+In connection with this opinion, we have reviewed, analyzed and relied upon material bearing upon the financial and operating condition of Sterling and PNC and the Merger, including among other things, the following: (i) the Agreement; (ii) the Annual Reports to Stockholders and Annual Reports on Form 10-K for the three years ended December 31, 2006 of PNC; (iii) certain interim reports to stockholders and Quarterly Reports on Form 10-Q of PNC and certain other communications from Sterling and PNC to their respective stockholders; and (iv) other financial information concerning the businesses and operations of Sterling and PNC furnished to us by Sterling and PNC for purposes of our analysis.
+We have also held discussions with senior management of Sterling and PNC regarding the past and current business operations, regulatory relations, financial condition and future prospects of their respective companies and such other matters as we have deemed relevant to our inquiry.
 In addition, we have compared certain financial and stock market information for Sterling and PNC with similar information for certain other companies the securities of which are publicly traded, reviewed the financial terms of certain recent business combinations in the banking industry and performed such other studies and analyses as we considered appropriate.